Takeaways from investigation that turned up gold bars, a luxury car and cash at a US senator’s home

 NEXT STEPS IN THE SENATE

-According to rules in the Senate Democratic caucus, Menendez will have to step down as chairman of the Foreign Relations Committee.
-But neither Menendez nor Senate Majority Leader Chuck Schumer have said when that will happen.
+According to rules in the Senate Democratic caucus, Menendez has to step down as chairman of the Foreign Relations Committee.
+Majority Leader Chuck Schumer said he would relinquish the position “until the matter has been resolved.”
 Sen. Ben Cardin, D-Md., is expected to replace him as chairman, as he did between 2015 and 2018 the last time Menendez faced federal charges and a trial.

 Given the severity of this indictment and that Menendez is charged with using his role on the panel to benefit himself personally, Schumer could also ask Menendez to leave the committee altogether.
 Schumer has not yet made any comments on the indictment.